nguyen1013/react-redux-mini-reddit/README.md

-# About
+# Description
 This project is to build a web application to create a mini Reddit webpage using React and Redux.
 Reddit is a website where people share links to articles, media and other things.

 The application will allow users to view and search posts provided by the API.

 For this project, I use the [Reddit JSON API](https://github.com/reddit-archive/reddit/wiki/JSON)